About the U.S.-China Initiative

 The initiative is organized at the university level as a collaboration among Georgetown schools, centers, and programs.
 The vice president for global engagement chairs an interdisciplinary faculty committee that oversees initiative operations.

-The initiative is made possible by a $10 million gift from the Hong Kong-based Spring Breeze Foundation.
-The foundation is supported by the CP Group, one of world's largest agribusiness and food companies that is also active in telecommunications, retail, finance, and pharmaceuticals.
+The initiative is made possible by a $10 million gift from the CP Group, a Thai multinational, through its Spring Breeze Foundation (Hong Kong).
+The CP Group is one of the world's largest agribusiness and food companies, and is also active in telecommunications, retail, finance, and pharmaceuticals.